ziadalyH/Explaino_RAG_AIFounding/README.md

 3. **Context Retrieval**: Retrieves top-k relevant chunks
 4. **LLM Generation**: Generates answer using centralized LLM service
 5. **Response Formatting**: Returns structured response with citations

-## 📝 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on GitHub.